Evan Engram Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Season Stats

-- Engram's stat line this year features 44 catches for 392 yards and three touchdowns.
-He averages 26.1 yards per game, and has been targeted 66 times.
+- Engram has hauled in 392 yards (on 44 catches) and three touchdowns.
+He has been targeted 66 times, and is putting up 26.1 yards per game.

 - Engram has been the target of 12.0% (66 total) of his team's 551 passing attempts this season.